 - Train all health staff in accessible information and communication as part of a wider programme of workplace equalities and disabled access education.

-Our campaign aims to see the standard applied and understood universally throughout England.
-You can get involved in our campaign by writing to your local GP surgery using our template letter for GP surgeries in the link below.
+You can get involved in our campaign by signing our petition (above) and writing to your local GP surgery using our template letter for GP surgeries in the link below.

 Simply, add your surgery’s address in the space at the top, insert your name at the bottom, and send by post or email.